Radar

 that "blind" bats use to see and fly in the dark.

-Photo: This mobile radar truck can be towed to
+Photo: This mobile radar truck can be driven to

 wherever it's needed.
 The antenna on top rotates so it can detect enemy